kubuntu-team/kubuntu-manual/source/docs/software-management/software.rst

 Bash
 ~~~~~

-Bash is the default shell in Konsole and the terminals.
-Click for more on `using the Terminal <https://help.ubuntu.com/community/UsingTheTerminal>`_.
+Bash is the default shell in Konsole and other terminals.
+Click this `link <https://help.ubuntu.com/community/UsingTheTerminal>`_ that goes over using the terminals

 Firewall configuration
 -----------------------